spencergoldberg1/Data-Science/ReadMe.md

 ## Results and Future Work

 The model achieved an accuracy of 98% on the test set, demonstrating its effectiveness in recognizing human emotions.
 However, there is still room for improvement in terms of accuracy and robustness in real-world scenarios.
-Future work could involve expanding the dataset to include additional emotions, refining the model architecture to improve accuracy, and testing the model in real-world scenarios.
+Future work could involve expanding the dataset to include additional emotions, refining the model architecture to improve accuracy, and testing the model in real-world

-## Learn More

-To learn more about this project and my other work, please visit my [portfolio website](https://spencergoldberg1.github.io/Portfolio-